 Under the Disability Awareness & Assistance Program there are a number of resources and services available to travelers.
 Those services are listed below along with a map highlighting their locations.

 All of the services listed below can be found here on this Accessibility Guide map.

 All shuttle busses from the ATS Platform to the Remote Parking Lots are fully accessible.

 For more information, please call the Parking Information Hotline at (773) 686-7530

 International Terminal 5 is not connected to the domestic terminals.
-If you need to travel between terminals, either because you are arriving on a domestic flight and are connecting on an international flight you may use the Terminal Transfer Bus (TTB) as an alternative to the ATS System.
+If you are arriving on a domestic flight and are connecting on an international flight, you may use the Terminal Transfer Bus (TTB) as an alternative to the ATS System.
 The Terminal Transfer Bus runs from the secure side of Terminal 3 to Terminal 5, bypassing the security checkpoint in Terminal 5, and is fully accessible.

 Getting Through Security

 The Transportation Security Administration (TSA) offers assistance to travelers with disabilities, medical conditions, or those who might need special accommodations during the security screening process.

 TSA Cares is a helpline that provides travelers with disabilities, medical conditions and other special circumstances additional assistance during the security screening process.
 You may call 72 hours prior to traveling with questions about screening policies, procedures and what to expect at the security checkpoint.
 For more information, call (855) 787-2227 or visit TSA.gov.

 At the airport, travelers requiring special accommodations or concerned about the security screening process at the airport may ask a TSA officer or supervisor for a passenger support specialist who can provide on-the-spot assistance.